ryan-mcclue/musings/workflow.md

 ```
 Use stb approach for library design
 Request allocators, or memory; don't allocate
+In fact, don't call any OS specific calls. request hem

+Avoid using most of libc as it's old, bad design (strtok global state, rand locking) and generally slow.
+There are some useful, e.g. memcpy, fixed ints and math

+Best to store length of string, so don't have to traverse it with strlen() and negatively affect the cache
+std::string allocates on heap (in fact, a lot of C++ have implicit constructors, more so from implicit conversions)

+TODO: best practices and use cases of logging

+IMPORTANT: With these approaches, we feel like writing in a completely new language

 C has moved ahead of no typedefs, forward declarations
 C empty function argument is vararg